Webhooks Guide

 Metaphorically, webhooks are like a phone number that ComplyCube calls to notify you of your account activity.
 The activity could be that a document check is complete.
 The webhook endpoint is the person answering that call who takes actions based on the specific information it receives.

 Non-metaphorically, the webhook endpoint is just more code on your server.
 The webhook endpoint has an associated URL (e.g., https://example.com/webhooks).
-The ComplyCube notifications are Event objects.
+The ComplyCube notifications are objects.
 This object contains all the relevant information about what just happened, including the type of event and the data associated with that event.
 The webhook endpoint uses the event details to take required actions, such as putting a temporary hold on a customer's account or transaction.

 ComplyCube Webhooks integration includes the following: